Astronants/SafeBrakes/README.txt

 Extract the mod inside your GameData folder.

 ==SUPPORT==
-If you find any bugs, please report it on Github.
+If you find bugs or have suggestion, let me know on Github.

 ==CHANGELOG==
+v1.1.3
+- recompiled for KSP 1.8.x
+- added GUI
-v1.1.2 (NEW!)
+v1.1.2
 - Fixed version file syntax
 v1.1.1
 - Added settings file.